cert-manager/cert-manager/docs/tasks/acme/issuing-certificates.rst

        # Enable the HTTP01 challenge mechanism for this Issuer
        http01: {}

-We must configure our Certificate resource with the 'ingress class' to use to solve the ACME HTTP01 challenges:
+We must configure our Certificate resource with the 'ingress class' that will be used to solve the ACME HTTP01 challenges:

 .. code-block:: yaml
    :linenos: